home-assistant/home-assistant.io/source/_integrations/peblar.markdown

 ### Numbers

-This integration provide a singles number entity: **Charge limit**.
+This integration provides a singles number entity: **Charge limit**.

 Using this entity, you can set the maximum current the charger can provide to your electric vehicle.
 The value of this entity is in amperes (A).